Matt Corral: Minnesota Vikings

 On August 16, 2024, Corral signed with the Minnesota Vikings, after their first round quarterback pick J. J. McCarthy was placed on the injured reserve list.
 He was waived on August 26.

 Birmingham Stallions (second stint)

 On December 26, 2024, Corral re-signed with the Birmingham Stallions of the United Football League (UFL).
 He was placed on injured reserve on May 2, 2025, and activated on June 2.

 Corral entered the USFL Conference Championship in relief of J'Mar Smith on June 8.
 Corral led the Stallions on two successful touchdown drives before surrendering a game-clinching interception in the fourth quarter, ending hopes of a comeback as the Michigan Panthers handed the Stallions their first playoff loss.

-Michigan Panthers

 On October 3, 2025, two days after UFL free agency opened, Corral signed with the Michigan Panthers.
+However, after the Panthers franchise folded the same day, Corral was re-drafted by the Stallions in the quarterback portion of the 2026 UFL draft.
+He was named the Stallions' starting quarterback heading into the season and started the team's first four games before being traded.

+Orlando Storm

+On April 19, 2026, Corral and Amani Bledsoe were traded to the Orlando Storm in exchange for Dorian Thompson-Robinson.
+Corral was named the Storm's third-string quarterback behind Jack Plummer and Hank Bachmeier.